6 Things That Surprised Me About Virgin Voyages

 There was one thing that I had expected though that did not happen to the degree I thought it would.

 One of my big concerns coming on board was that this was going to be a party ship and it was just going to be party, party, party, party, party everywhere.
 And people were going to be going crazy everywhere.
-And what I realised, having been on board, is if you want to party, you can party – but like with fitness – if it’s not your thing then it will not take over your cruise.
+What I realised, having been on board, is if you want to party, you can party – but like with fitness – if it’s not your thing then it will not take over your cruise.

 I did note that venues are open much later, and every night usually after 10 or 11 there was some sort of party, often out on the pool deck area or in The Manor.
 Themed ones like a Pyjama party or a retro party.